What The Body Remembers: Letters Never Sent

 For years, I didn't understand this.
 I thought my body was betraying me.
 Every flare felt like sabotage.
 Every symptom felt like rebellion.
 The logic seemed clear: if I could discipline my body into compliance, I'd win.
 But the harder I pushed, the harder it pushed back.

 I cursed my body for being weak.
-I treated rest like giving up and pain like moral weakness.
-The war was total.
+I treated rest like giving up and pain like moral failure.

 Healing didn't come from winning the war.
 It came from ending it.
 From learning to treat my body not as battlefield, but as companion.